• Home

 In older sewing machines you can see an inner knob which is a smaller wheel that is fixed in the middle of the handwheel.
 This inner knob might be locked which will not allow the handwheel to turn freely.
 Once you unlock the knob the handwheel will turn without any difficulty.

 When you wind the bobbin and have to turn the handwheel you will unlock the inner knob.
 In the same way, you must unlock it to free the handwheel.
-If you are using an older model of sewing machine this is the first thing that you must do get the handwheel to turn.
+If you are using an older model of sewing machine this is the first thing that you must do to get the handwheel to turn.

 Threading The Sewing Machine Again

-If there is tangling of the threads then it is possible that the handwheel will not turn freely.
+If there is the tangling of the threads then it is possible that the handwheel will not turn freely.
 Tangling can cause an increase in tension.
 You must not forcefully turn the handwheel.
 The best thing to do is to remove the thread fully and do the threading again.

 Check the threading and do it properly and ensure that there is no excessive tension in the thread.
 You must also make sure that you have done the threading correctly.
 This can get the handwheel to turn smoothly if it has been stuck due to wrong threading.
 If you still find the handwheel turning to difficult then you may have to seek other remedies.